andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 ### ConcurrentDictionary<TKey, TValue>

 `ConcurrentDictionary<TKey, TValue>` is a collection that stores key-value pairs, where each key must be unique.
 It is designed to handle multi-threaded scenarios, allowing safe access and modification of the dictionary from multiple threads without the need for external synchronization.

+**Use Cases:**
+- **Thread-Safe Product Inventory Management:** Safely manage inventory levels across multiple threads without risking data corruption.
+- **User Session Management:** Store user sessions in a thread-safe manner for web applications handling concurrent requests.
+- **Real-Time Sales Tracking:** Efficiently update and retrieve real-time sales data from multiple threads.

+**Where Not to Use:** Avoid using ConcurrentDictionary if thread safety is not required, as it incurs additional overhead compared to regular dictionaries.

 #### Example Declaration